-Title: Influence of pollinator species identity and priority effects upon fruit quality in two mass-flowering berry crops
+Title: Priority effects in berries: The identity of the initial flower visitor is important for determining fruit weight.

 Authors: Liam Kendall1,2, Jamie R. Stavert1, Vesna Gagic2, Mark Hall1,3 and Romina Rader1

 School of Environmental and Rural Sciences, University of New England, Armidale, NSW 2351, Australia